-- 101. INTRODUCTION TO WESTERN ART I (4).
+101. INTRODUCTION TO WESTERN ART I (4).
 An overview of the major works of art and architecture created in the Western world, from pre-historic times through the Middle Ages.
-Each style of art is related to the society which produced it. - 102.
-INTRODUCTION TO WESTERN ART II (4).
+Each style of art is related to the society which produced it.

+- 102. INTRODUCTION TO WESTERN ART II (4).
 An overview of the major works of art and architecture created in the Western world from the Renaissance through the modern period.
-Each style of art is related to the society which produced it. - 165.
+Each style of art is related to the society which produced it. - 103.
+INTRODUCTION TO ARTS OF ASIA (4).
+An introduction to the arts of India, Central Asia, China, Korea, and Japan.
+Discussion of East-West relations and Asian concepts. - 150.
+CERAMICS I (3).
+History and introduction to ceramics.
+Design problems with ceramics materials emphasizing hand forming and low-fire glazing and firing techniques.
+Six hours of studio work per week. - 165.
 GRAPHICS MEDIA (3).
 Introduction to printmaking techniques, including relief and intaglio methods.
 Six hours of studio work per week. - 170.
 ART STRUCTURE I (3).
 Principles of design as they relate to two-dimensional elements (point, line, shape, texture, color, etc.) and their composition on the pictorial surface.
 Introduction to various two-dimensional media.
 Six hours of studio work per week. - 171.
 ART STRUCTURE II (3).
-Principles of design as they relate to the threedimensional elements (line, plane, volume) and their composition in space.
+Principles of design as they relate to the three-dimensional elements (line, plane, volume) and their composition in space.
 Introduction to various three-dimensional media.
 Six hours of studio work per week. - 179.
 BEGINNING DRAWING (3).
 A foundation course in drawing, oriented to the understanding and use of various systems of graphic representation.
 Six hours of studio work per week. - 180.
 BEGINNING PAINTING (3).
 A foundation course introducing the student to problems of pictorial space, organization, and color through the use of two-dimensional painting media.
 Six hours of studio work per week.
 Prerequisite: Art 179. - 190.
-SCULPTURE I (3).
+SCULPTURE 1 (3).
 Introduction to basic materials and methods of sculpture.
 Projects in modeling, carving, and construction techniques using various temporary and permanent media.
 Six hours of studio work per week.